Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 git checkout -b feat/payment-gateway-retry

-feat/ for features. fix/ for bug fixes. chore/ for dependency updates, CI changes, that kind of thing. hotfix/ for production emergencies.
+feat/ for features. fix/ for bug fixes. chore/ for dependency updates and CI changes. hotfix/ for production emergencies.

-I was skeptical of this at first, honestly.
-It felt bureaucratic.
-But it turns out that when you're scanning a list of 30 active branches on GitHub, knowing at a glance which ones are features vs. fixes vs. maintenance work is genuinely useful.
-It also helps with automation โ our CI pipeline runs different checks depending on the prefix.
+Was skeptical at first.
+Felt bureaucratic.
+But scanning a list of 30 active branches on GitHub and knowing at a glance which ones are features versus fixes versus maintenance โ that turned out to be useful enough to justify the overhead.
+CI pipeline runs different checks depending on the prefix too, which was a nice bonus.

-The bigger change was how we handle keeping branches up to date with main.
-We settled on local rebasing.
-When your feature branch falls behind, you rebase:
+The bigger change: how we keep branches up to date with main.
+Settled on local rebasing:

 git fetch origin